About Disputes

 - Deterrence through strong card authentication

-- Chargeback fraud — Cardholders dispute transactions with the intent of defrauding the merchant, such as claiming that they did not receive an item or claiming damage but not returning the damaged merchandise.
+- Chargeback fraud — Cardholders dispute transactions with the intent of defrauding the merchant and/or issuer, such as claiming that the purchase was unauthorized, they did not receive an item, or claiming damage but not returning the damaged merchandise.

 - Happens after settlement